 How much does it cost to replace a banister?

 Costs for replacing a banister depends on the material you choose to do the job, but can range from a few hundred pounds to tens of thousands.

 A carpenter will replace a banister for a reasonable price, dependant on the work involved and the size of the staircase.
-You’re looking in the hundreds, rather than thousands.
-But as with any interior design element there’s a high end option, if you have the budget.
+You're looking in the hundreds, rather than thousands.
+As with any interior design element though, there's a high end option if you have the budget.

 Prices for this level of expertise, for a full staircase, start from £25k.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.